Follow virtual machine encryption best practices to avoid problems later, for example, when you generate a vm-support bundle.

 If the KMS is not available, virtual machine operations that require that vCenter Server request the key from the KMS are not possible.
 That means running virtual machines continue to run, and you can power on, power off, and reconfigure those virtual machines.
 However, you cannot relocate the virtual machine to a host that does not have the key information.

 Most KMS solutions include high availability features.
-You can use the vSphere Web Client or the API to specify a key server cluster and the associated KMS instances.
+You can use the vSphere Web Client or the API to specify a KMS cluster and the associated KMS servers.

 You are responsible for keeping track of keys and for performing remediation if keys for existing virtual machines are not in the Active state.

 The KMIP standard defines the following states for keys.